top of page

 • Outback-style appetisers

-• a three-course buffet inspired by bush tucker (vegetarian food and other dietary options available with advance notice)
+• Three-course buffet inspired by bush-tucker (vegetarian food and other dietary options available with advance notice)

 • Beer, wine, non-alcoholic drinks, tea, coffee